JoGorska/hackathon-team-1/README.md

 - [#24](https://github.com/JoGorska/hackathon-team-1/issues/25) As a Returning Visitor, I want to have different gift options to choose from, so I can make a final decision on a gift.

-#### User stories met by quizz questions, that are aiming to ascertain the needs of the user and prefferences for the gift
+#### User stories met by quiz questions, that are aiming to ascertain the needs of the user and preferences for the gift

 - [#23](https://github.com/JoGorska/hackathon-team-1/issues/25) As a Returning Visitor, I want to be able to find a gift, which will be suitable for my partner or friend, so my partner/friend will be satisfied.